Frequently asked questions on housing services affected by coronavirus (COVID-19).

 You can also start the process of applying for Universal Credit online or contact our Universal Credit support team for assistance on 01563 503280.

 How do I contact my neighbourhood coach?

+Your neighbourhood coach’s contact details is on all correspondence sent to you.
 If you don't have a direct number please contact our Customer Contact Team on 01563 554400.